natgeosociety/marapp-uikit/README.md

 4. Increment the patch version with `npm version patch`
 5. Publish the new version with `npm publish`
 6. Push the new tag with `git push --tags`
+7. Merging the code to master will trigger the package deploy / publish